-In terms of virtual currencies, it protects the consumer against losing money if the company or the bank that uses blockchain disappears or goes bust.
+In terms of virtual currencies, it protects the consumer against losing money if the financial institutions (whether it’s a company or a bank) that use blockchain disappear or go bust.
 Concerning the information itself, blockchain facilities its flow and grants access only to the verified network members.
 In this way, the data stays confidential and yet, transparent for group participants.

-Changing or covering up the information is somewhat problematic, as every participant of the group can view all the transactions.
+Changing or covering up the information is somewhat problematic, as every group participant can view all the transactions.
 It’s all about the peer-to-peer network.
 The result?
 No third party (which brings down the transaction cost) and the possibility of fraud is less likely to happen since any alterations will be deducted within a few moments.

 The secret of blockchain technology lies in its decentralized character.
 This allows transparency, increases security and facilitates accessibility.
-And because of that, it may and is used in many different industries.
+And because of this blockchain strategy, it may and is used in many different industries.
 Let’s consider the selected blockchain applications and how the technology can transform and help businesses in their internal processes.

 Building custom software isn’t a piece of cake, but we make it work.
-You want to know how?
+Do you want to know how?
 Read our Software Development Outsourcing Guide and get to know our way.

 We want you to achieve your business goal.
 That’s why we always try to adjust the product to the market.
 And if this particular technology is right for you, then great.
 After thorough analysis and tests, we use it in a way that will give you the greatest value.
 If not, we’ll find a solution tailored to your needs.
 We won’t be using something just because it’s popular.